SQL Server Authentication and Authorization on Azure with Managed Identities

 A Managed Identity source of truth is within Azure AD.
 If we want to add a Managed Identity as a user to a SQL database we are not making a copy, we are just making a reference where the incoming identity can be looked up.

 To add users to a database, we have to perform a SQL command in the database itself.
 There is simply no other way.
 This will cause a classic Chicken and Egg problem.
 When a database is created it’s completely empty including the registered users.
 So who is allowed to add the first user when no one is allowed access?
-Well that not entirely true, when the SQL Server itself is configured an administrator has to be appointed to perform the initial actions.
-It will have access to all databases under that SQL Server.
+When the SQL Server itself is configured, an administrator has to be appointed to perform the initial actions.
 This can be a basic username and password combination, or an existing Azure AD user can be assigned as administrator.
 This will be our entry point to configure the application-level authorizations.

-This approach is the most ‘smooth’ looking way of adding a user that originates from Azure AD
+This approach is the smoothest looking way of adding a user that originates from Azure AD:

 CREATE USER [NameOfManagedIdentity] FROM EXTERNAL PROVIDER;